amitayr7/amitayr7/README.md

 * 🎓 I'm a 3rd Internet & Society excellence program student from The Hebrew University of Jerusalem
 * 🤓 I have a passion for exploring new technologies and developing software solutions
 * 💻 Seeking the next programming opportunity
-* 💼 Data analysis and web applications projects.
+* 💼 Data analysis and web application development.

 ### Tech Stack